LiamRICE/projet-sep/README.md

 - Password : dir

 Login for an employee is :
-- Email :
+- Email : steve@fast.com
-- Password :
+- Password : password

 A client can access without any credentials.
 # Documentation